aws-quickstart/cdk-eks-blueprints/docs/addons/external-dns.md

     })
 ```

-If the hosted zone ID is known, then the recommended approach is to use a `ImportHostedZoneProvider` which bypasses any lookup calls.
+If the hosted-zone ID is known, use `ImportHostedZoneProvider`, which bypasses any lookup calls.

 ```typescript
     const myHostedZoneId = ""